venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/troubleshooting-acknowledgments.md

 ### Symptom
  Your application cannot generate or receive an ACK.

-**Possible cause** : Incorrect information in the MSH3 field of your message prevents [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] from sending the message ACKs.
+<strong>Possible cause</strong> : Incorrect information in the MSH3 field of your message prevents [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] from sending the message ACKs.

 **Resolution** : Ensure that your messages have a correctly formatted and populated MSH3 field.

 ## Acknowledgments are suspended or not routed to the send party

 ### Symptom
- [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] sends messages to a two-way adapter without generating acknowledgments.
+ [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] sends messages to a two-way adapter without generating acknowledgments.

 **Possible cause** : The message subscription is not configured correctly.